-- in return for the credit granted, companies will not be able to terminate their employees during the 2 months of public financing. - Possibility for the company's to offset the Company's Social Security Contribution (not yet matured) with the employee's salary paid during the first 15 days of sick leave (due to COVID-19).
-A limit of USD 1,200.00 approx. applies (BRL 6,101.06). - the payment term will be 30 months, with a grace period of 6 months and an interest rate of 3.75% per year.
+- in return for the credit granted, companies will not be able to terminate their employees during the 2 months of public financing.
+Possibility for the company's to offset the Company's Social Security Contribution (not yet matured) with the employee's salary paid during the first - the payment term will be 30 months, with a grace period of 6 months and an interest rate of 3.75% per year.